OliverColeman/ahni/README.txt

 ANJI makes use of a customised version of the JGAP library.
 Unfortunately this precludes an easy upgrade to more recent versions of JGAP, just in case you were thinking about it.

-No, the package names don't follow the Java conventions of reversed URLs, it didn't make much sense for someone like me as there aren't any domains that I want to attach the project to.

 AHNI was originally written for my Honours project:
 Coleman, O.J.: Evolving neural networks for visual processing,